 Due to growing concerns over the risks of climate change, the United States, the EU and other jurisdictions are moving towards imposing more stringent limits on greenhouse gas emissions from aircraft engines.
 Although current emissions control laws generally apply to newer engines, new laws could be passed in the future that also impose limits on older engines, thereby subjecting our older engines to existing or new emissions limitations or indirect taxation.
 These limits may also impact growth levels in air travel.
-In particular, the aviation sector is subject to the EU Emissions Trading System ("ETS"), a cap-and-trade system for greenhouse gas emissions, under which airlines currently are granted free emission allowances based on historical performance and a carbon dioxide efficiency benchmark.
-However, on December 6, 2022, a provisional agreement on the European Commission's "Fit for 55" proposal was reached between the European Parliament and the European Council, that will modify the ETS system by phasing out ETS allowances for the aviation sector by 2026.
+In particular, the aviation sector is subject to the EU Emissions Trading System ("ETS"), a cap-and-trade system for greenhouse gas emissions, under which airlines currently are granted free emissions allowances based on historical performance and a carbon dioxide efficiency benchmark.
+However, in an April 2023 directive, the European Parliament and European Council adopted components of the European Commission's "Fit for 55" proposal, which will modify the ETS system by phasing out free emissions allowances for the aviation sector by 2026.
+The directive entered force in June 2023, and was required to be transposed into national law by member states by December 31, 2023.
 In addition, the International Civil Aviation Organization ("ICAO") has adopted the Carbon Offsetting and Reduction Scheme for International Aviation ("CORSIA"), a global market-based scheme aimed at reducing carbon dioxide emissions from international aviation that will become mandatory in 2027.
-At least 115 countries, including the United States, have indicated that they will participate in the voluntary phase-in of CORSIA from 2023.
-Limitations on emissions, such as those under ETS and CORSIA, could favor younger, more fuel-efficient aircraft since they generally produce lower levels of emissions per passenger, which could adversely affect our ability to re-lease or otherwise dispose of less efficient aircraft on a timely basis, on favorable terms, or at all.
+At least 126 countries, including the United States, have indicated that they will participate in the voluntary phase-in of CORSIA from 2024 onwards.
+Limitations on emissions, such as the ETS and CORSIA, could favor the use of younger, more fuel-efficient aircraft, since they generally produce lower levels of emissions per passenger, which could adversely affect our ability to re-lease or otherwise dispose of less efficient older aircraft on a timely basis, on favorable terms, or at all.
 This is an area of law that is rapidly evolving and varies by jurisdiction.
-While it is uncertain whether new emissions restrictions will be passed, or if passed what impact these laws might have on our business, any future emissions limitations or other future requirements to address climate change concerns could adversely affect us.
+While it is uncertain whether new emissions restrictions will be passed, or if passed, what impact these laws might have on our business, any future emissions limitations or other future requirements to address climate change concerns could adversely affect us.